redwanUGA/resma_nhanes_2/README.md

    ```bash
    python box_plots.py
    ```
+   This script now reads `ttest_results.csv` and only creates box plots for significant comparisons.
 Figures are saved into the `output` directory.

 The notebook `NHANES_HG_OPT.ipynb` can be used to explore or reproduce the workflow interactively.